 As of the date of the Company's Condensed Consolidated Financial Statements, the Company is not aware of any specific event or circumstance that would require it to update its estimates or judgments or to revise the carrying value of its assets or liabilities.
 However, these estimates and judgments may change as new events occur and additional information is obtained, which may result in changes being recognized in the Company's consolidated financial statements in future periods.
-While the Company considered the effects of COVID-19 on its estimates and assumptions, due to the level of uncertainty regarding the economic and operational impacts of COVID-19 on the Company's financial statements in future periods.
-Actual result in a meaningful impact on the Company's financial statements in future periods.
+While the Company considered the effects of COVID-19 on its estimates and assumptions, due to the level of uncertainty regarding the economic and operational impacts of COVID-19 on the Company's business, there may be other judgments and assumptions that the Company has not considered.
+Such judgments and assumptions could result in a meaningful impact on the Company's financial statements in future periods.
 Actual results could differ from those estimates and any such differences may have a material impact on the Company's Condensed Consolidated Financial Statements.